nisanr-23/College_website/README.md

 This is a college website demo of Dinajpur Govt.
-City College with admin pannel.This is incomplete project.Many features needed to be included.
+City College with admin pannel(using php,js,html and css).This is incomplete project.Many features needed to be included.

 Features of the website:
 >>Shows Overview of the institute